 So, what does “200-amp service” actually mean?
 Your home’s electrical service capacity is the maximum amount of electrical current that can safely flow into your house at any given moment.
 Think of it as the total electrical budget you have to work with.
 Amperage, or “amps,” measures the flow of electricity.
 A 200-amp service means your system is built to handle up to 200 amps of current.
 This has become the standard for most new homes because our collective power needs have grown so much.
 Many older homes in Pennsylvania were built with 100-amp or even 60-amp service, which simply isn’t enough to power modern life without running into problems.

-Signs It’s Time for a 200-Amp Upgrade
+Telltale Signs You Need a 200-Amp Upgrade

 You don’t have to be an expert to spot the signs that your home is struggling with its power supply.
 If your lights flicker when the air conditioner kicks on, or your circuit breakers trip every time you use the microwave and a hair dryer at the same time, your electrical panel is telling you it’s overloaded.
 Another major red flag is an old-fashioned fuse box—if you’re still swapping out fuses, an upgrade is long overdue.
 Planning a big change?
 Adding an EV charger, a hot tub, central air, or a major home addition will almost certainly require more power than an older panel can provide.
 These are common reasons homeowners call us for electrician repairs and system assessments.